ProfSynapse/postiz-app/apps/README.md

 ## Docker Build Tips

 1. Each service has its own .dockerignore to optimize builds
-2. Multi-stage builds keep final images small
+2. Build scripts handle shared dependencies
-3. Shared code is properly copied and built
+3. Multi-stage builds keep images small
 4. Environment variables are set at runtime

 ## Railway Configuration